Chevrolet K5 Blazer

 The Chevrolet K5 Blazer is a full-size sport-utility vehicle (SUV) that was marketed by Chevrolet from the 1969 to 1994 model years.
 A variant of the C/K truck line, the K5 Blazer is a shortened version of the half-ton pickup line.
 For its first two generations, the model line was a half-cab pickup truck fitted with a removable rear top (effectively making it a three-door station wagon); the final generation was fitted with permanent rear bodywork.
 Initially offered solely as a 4x4, the K5 Blazer was also marketed with a rear-wheel drive configuration.

 Alongside the longer-wheelbase Chevrolet/GMC Suburban wagon-style SUV (offered with three rows of seating and second-row doors), the K5 Blazer was marketed by GMC from 1970 to 1991 as the GMC Jimmy (reflecting a shorthand nickname for the brand).
-Though the K5 prefix was used on Chevrolet badging until 1988, GM never internally referred the Blazer/Jimmy as such.
+Though the K5 prefix was used on Chevrolet badging until 1988, General Motors never internally referred the Blazer/Jimmy as such.
 Following the 1983 release of the S-Series Blazer/Jimmy, to avoid market confusion, GM officially changed the model lines to "Chevrolet Full-Size Blazer" and "GMC K-Jimmy" (after 1986, V-Jimmy), though they are often unofficially still addressed as "K5" to avoid confusion.

-For 1992, General Motors redesigned its entire full-size SUV lineup, with GMC renaming the Jimmy as the GMC Yukon.
+For 1992, GM redesigned its entire full-size SUV lineup, with GMC renaming the Jimmy as the GMC Yukon.
 The full-size Blazer was replaced for 1995, as the Chevrolet Tahoe inaugurated a shorter-wheelbase variant of the Suburban.
-Currently, GM markets the Tahoe and Yukon alongside the Cadillac Escalade, and later resurrected the "Blazer" name for a midsize crossover SUV while Kia now uses the "K5" name for an unrelated midsize sedan.
+Currently, GM markets the Tahoe and Yukon alongside the Cadillac Escalade, and later resurrected the "Blazer" name for a midsize crossover SUV, while Kia now uses the "K5" name for an unrelated midsize sedan.